-- All cost associated with summer school will be the responsibility of the students/families. - Attendance policy of summer school will be adhered to.
+- Students will be allowed to make up two courses per year. - All cost associated with summer school will be the responsibility of the students/families. - Attendance policy of summer school will be adhered to.

 Note: extenuating circumstances may be petitioned to the principal.